Sponsor and status

 Length: 3 pages

-This bill was introduced on January 8, 2009, in a previous session of Congress, but was not enacted.
+This bill was introduced on January 8, 2009, in a previous session of Congress, but it did not receive a vote.

 Jan 8, 2009

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 S. 191 (111th) was a bill in the United States Congress.

 A bill must be passed by both the House and Senate in identical form and then be signed by the President to become law.

 Bills numbers restart every two years.
 That means there are other bills with the number S. 191.
 This is the one from the 111th Congress.

 This bill was introduced in the 111th Congress, which met from Jan 6, 2009 to Dec 22, 2010.
 Legislation not enacted by the end of a Congress is cleared from the books.

 We recommend the following MLA-formatted citation when using the information you see here in academic work:

 GovTrack.us.
 (2020).
 S. 191 — 111th Congress: A bill to amend the Great Sand Dunes National Park and Preserve Act of 2000 ...
 Retrieved from https://www.govtrack.us/congress/bills/111/s191